 The clouds continued to obscure the route.
 Below the west saddle was the same group of goats we saw earlier that had soon vanished into the mists.
 Later we traversed west on scree and went into Devils Tongue’s east basin.

-We stayed at 6900′ and came to the bottom of a broad gully.
-The goal was to somehow make our way up to the southeast ridge from there.
-But the reports were vague about where to move south on the east face.
+We stayed at 6900′ and reached the bottom of a broad gully.
+The goal was to somehow work our way up to the southeast ridge from that point.
+But the reports were vague about when to start moving south on the east face.

 See more trip photos here.